-Montréal in lights is so shiny and bright!
+Montréal is shiny and bright for the holidays!

 Montréal’s status as a City of Lights is known the world over, but the city twinkles particularly shiny and bright during the winter holiday season.
 Each and every year, Montréal’s neighbourhoods, shopping streets, parks and markets spruce up in their sparkling nighttime best and sparkle.
 Eye-popping illuminations thrill visitors and locals of all ages all winter long, while spectacular seasonal installations guarantee some unforgettable #mtlmoments sure to capture the imaginations of friends and loved ones back home.